OrghoN/compsPaper/README.md

 # compsPaper
-hosts the source files for the paper required for the comprehensive exams for PhD.
+hosts the source files for the paper required for the comprehensive exams for PhD.## Paper output

+The online version of the paper can be viewed [here.](https://orghon.github.io/compsPaper/)

 ## Prerequisites